GameAnalytics/python-style-guide/README.md

 When you don't need the argument to be mutable inside the function, you could simply use a non-mutable alternative, like a tuple instead of a list.

-If you do need the argument to be mutable, ther Pythonic way of handling it would be to set it to `None` and then initialize in the function body
+If you do need the argument to be mutable, the Pythonic way of handling it would be to set it to `None` and then initialize in the function body
 ```python
 def squanch_frobs(frobs, excluded_frobs=None):